-“We asked DPS and charter school principals what they want teachers and parents to do to ensure kids are prepared for kindergarten,” says Linda Sapp, reading literacy manager at Matrix Head Start-Vista Nuevas.
+“We asked DPS and charter school principals what they want teachers and parents to do to ensure kids are prepared for kindergarten,” says Linda Sapp, reading literacy manager at Matrix Head Start-Vistas Nuevas.

 “They listed a few things including socialization – can the child sit and follow directions?
 They should know their first and last names.
 They should know the eight basic colors.
 They should know their shapes.
 They should be able to count from 1 to 20 and be able to recognize numbers, not just recite them.”